Useful Websites for Newbies

 They are easy to edit, enabling you to customise then to your own requirements.

 Being flash, I’m not sure if they are supported by Apple products so be sure to check it out before wasting hours in creative mode.

 Get started with some of these great free to use tools

-Over recent years, the Internet has exploded with design sites offering some great drop & drag programmes.
-Enabling even the newest of newbies the opportunity to create some great looking posters etc. Here are just ten sites offering you the chance to produce your own infographics, so go on, get creative.
+Over recent years, the Internet has exploded with design sites offering some great drop & drag programs.
+Enabling even the newest of newbies the opportunity to create some great looking posters etc. Here are just ten sites offering you the chance to produce your own info graphics, so go on, get creative.

 Canva is one of the first sites that I was introduced to so I guess I’m going to be a little biased for making it my number one choice.
 Whilst you can create some great infographics for free, Canva offer a whole lot more besides too.
 There may also be a small charge ($1) for some premium products, a small price to pay for such a great service.
 I would also suggest signing up to their emails and discover the ‘How to’ tutorials.

 Venngage is a great infographics site if you want to produce posters with charts or maps.
 Pricing is again split in two levels.
 This time, rather than pay for what you use, there is a monthly subscription charge.
 A great resource for designers that are charging clients for work but would suggest the free option for personal use.